10 financial strategies to keep you on track for year-end

 5. Reaffirm your personal risk management strategy

 Review your property and casualty insurance coverages to confirm what’s covered — and what’s not — and determine if any changes are warranted.
-If you own coastal property, the marketplace could be changing dramatically in your location.
-Check with your agent to review your coverages and get in front of any potential surprises at this year’s renewal.
-And don’t forget about your personal umbrella policy — ensure your limits are adequate and all appropriate assets are listed on the coverage such as ATVs, boats, and rental properties.
+If you own coastal property, you may be seeing the marketplace changing dramatically in your location.
+Check with your agent to review your coverages and get in front of any potential surprises at this year’s renewal if it hasn’t already occurred.
+And don’t forget about your personal umbrella policy; consider whether your limits are adequate and all appropriate assets are listed on the coverage such as ATVs, boats, and rental properties.

 6. Check on any education funding changes

-Education accounts require regular evaluation to ensure projected balances align with the evolving plans of young beneficiaries.
+Education accounts require regular evaluation as to whether projected balances align with the evolving plans of young beneficiaries.
 Additionally, the backdrop for college costs continues to change.
-Many top-tier schools continue to push forward with tuition increases while some other institutions are starting to protect enrollment numbers through cost decreases (published or otherwise).
+Many top-tier schools continue to push forward with tuition increases while some other institutions are starting to protect enrollment numbers through cost decreases (published or, more likely, unpublished).
 Being aware of marketplace dynamics and beneficiary intentions can help you make informed funding decisions.

 7. Review your estate planning documents

 Dust off your estate planning documents and confirm whether your crisis plan still meets your wishes.
 The review should include the “who” of your plan, such as:

 - Who’s named as: